How do I know if I need coaching or therapy?

 What if I have a different insurance plan than Magellan?

 You may have an "out of network provider" benefit.
 Contact your insurance company, prior to coming to your first appointment, and they will be able to let you know the details of your out of network provider benefit, and if they will partially reimburse you directly for the cost of your therapy.
 Upon your request, I will provide you with 'super invoices' for psychotherapy sessions for you to submit to your insurance company.
 Please note that full payment is due at the time of the session.

-Insurance companies do not reimburse for coaching or mindfulness practice sessions.
+Insurance companies do not reimburse for coaching sessions.

 What are your payment options?

 You are free to pay with cash, check, credit card or from a health savings account.
 You may also pay online using Pay Pal by entering "firstname.lastname@example.org".
 I will supply you with invoices upon request.
 Payment is required at time of service, or in advance for programs and packages.

 Am I responsible for paying for a missed session?